Monetary policy of the United States: U.S. Treasury

+The Treasury is the ultimate agency on fiscal policy and is responsible for printing & minting federal reserve notes and treasurys.
 A United States Treasury security is an IOU from the US Government.
 It is a government debt instrument issued by the United States Department of the Treasury to finance government spending as an alternative to taxation.
 Treasury securities are often referred to simply as "Treasuries".
 Since 2012 the management of government debt has been arranged by the Bureau of the Fiscal Service, succeeding the Bureau of the Public Debt.